-Believe it or not, there was a time when the Internet did not exist, and getting
+Believe it or not, there was a time when the Internet did not exist, and getting quality information

-libraries, even hallways, were piled high with reference books, magazines, component books, applications notes,
+even hallways, were piled high with reference books, magazines, component books, applications notes,

 datasheets, white papers, and every other form of information that might be useful or someone probably

 found useful at some time in the past.

-Now, of course, the preferred source for information is the Internet, particularly from trusted sources like
+Now, of course, the preferred source for information is the Internet, particularly from trusted sources

-has not been archived on the Web.
+uniquely useful, has not been archived on the Web.

 Such is the case with an exceptionally useful set of Tech-Notes that appeared in the Watkins

 Johnson parts catalogs of yore (circa 1980).
-It is quite difficult to locate those
+It is quite difficult to locate those notes, especially

-I am making them available here.
+making them available here.
 All copyrights are hereby acknowledged.

 Also, don't forget the classic datasheet for the Watkins-Johnson WJ-G1/SMG1 Voltage-Controlled Attenuator